amrani/rails_modular_monolith_demo/README.md

 # Rails Modular Monolith Demo

+This demo is intended to introduce and encourage rails developers to build more modular rails applications.

-A three part tutorial for creating a Ruby on Rails 6 engine.
-We will add user authentication, add shared testing setup, and configure our engines.
+The three part tutorial walks you through creating, testing, and configuring your first Ruby on Rails engine.

 **Part 1**
 [Create Your First Rails Engine](https://www.hocnest.com/blog/create-user-rails-engine/)